CentreonLabs/plugin-output-processing/README.md

 For ollama, the models available can be listed with the command `ollama list`.
 See the [ollama documentation](https://ollama.com/) for more information to install or install a model.

+_NOTES_: If the configuration is changed, the API must be restarted to apply the changes.